ulamark/Data-Analytics-Projects/Bussiness Analysis/Retention, Cohorts & Churn/Readme.md

 # Retention, Cohorts & Churn

-This project using Google Spreadsheets and BigQuery analyzes customer Retention, Cohorts & Churn.
-It shows how subscriptions churn looks like from a weekly retention standpoint.
-Weekly subscriptions data analysis shows how many subscribers started their subscription in a particular week and how many remain active in the following 6 weeks.
+This project uses Google Spreadsheets and BigQuery to analyze customer retention, cohorts, and churn.
+It provides insights into subscription churn from a weekly retention perspective.
+The analysis tracks weekly subscription data, showing how many customers started their subscriptions in a particular week and how many remained active over the following six weeks.

 Here is a [link](https://docs.google.com/spreadsheets/d/1hRxGVRxs55Vh-XbRqOsOLSKZ2hQ1pXW9_mohi2iJXSw/edit?usp=sharing) to a project on Retention, Cohorts & Churn.
 It includes the necessary SQL queries, results, and customer retention visuals and insights.